-- provide access to electronic copies of materials where appropriate; - provide printed learning materials (such as short extracts or readings, but not whole books or chapters) where it is a requirement that you use such printed materials during class or an examination (this does not cover materials that you need to read before class); - provide printed copies of slides where it is a requirement that you work on printed copies during on campus classes; - in collaboration with Library Services, monitor the availability and use of both print and e-resources, as well as changes in student numbers or resource use, and increase stock to meet demand.
+- provide access to electronic copies of materials where appropriate; - provide printed learning materials (such as short extracts or readings, but not whole books or chapters) where it is a requirement that you use such printed materials during class or an examination (this does not cover materials that you need to read before class); - provide printed copies of slides where it is a requirement that you work on printed copies during on campus classes; - in collaboration with Library Services, monitor the availability and use of both print and eresources, as well as changes in student numbers or resource use, and increase stock to meet demand.
 Subject to copyright legislation, the University will:

 - invest in digital literacy including ensuring the availability of digital resources and providing the requisite training for both staff and students; - support e-resources, e-submission, e-reserves and e-books/journals to maximise access to study materials.
 The extent to which you use electronic and print resources will vary depending on your discipline.
 This will also determine the amount of University print credit you are offered (if any) and the volume of paper material provided by your school.
-4. FURTHER INFORMATION AND QUERIES Any additional costs will be identified in the Programme Catalogue.
-Further detailed information regarding any additional costs is available from your school.
-If you have queries about this policy, please raise them with your student representative/s or school office.
+Your school will adopt one of the following models.